cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 ![alt_text](docs/image10.png "image_tooltip")

 Keycloak currently requires a Relational Database to work.
-It comes with a simple embedded H2 Database for quick prototyping.
-Or with easy OOTB PostgreSQL integration when provisioned via container based environments.
+It comes with a simple embedded H2 Database for quick prototyping or with easy OOTB PostgreSQL integration when provisioned via container based environments.
 RDBMS is used to persist realm configurations and information about users, roles, clients, consents or mappings of attributes in the token.
 For future releases, a major redesign is planned to drop this requirement and allow greater pluggability of storage layers.
 By default when deployed on Kubernetes, Keycloak will attach itself to etcd as primary storage solution.
 Requiring additional, more scalable solutions for production deployments when storing millions of users is necessary.

-Data storage layer is designed to rely heavily on invalidation caches to minimize Database queries.
+The data storage layer is designed to rely heavily on invalidation of caches to minimize Database queries.
 This also allows for HA deployments with [clustering](https://www.keycloak.org/docs/latest/server_installation/index.html#_clustering) and [Cross Data Center](https://www.keycloak.org/docs/latest/server_installation/index.html#crossdc-mode) replication mode.
 All ways to interact with the server are integrated via [REST APIs documented here](https://www.keycloak.org/docs-api/7.0/rest-api/index.html).
 Keycloak relies on OpenID Connect to secure access to those APIs.

 Keycloak supports OpenID Connect and SAML2 out of the box.
 There number of additional extensions kept outside of the core codebase - like [WS-Federation or CAS](html).